mroczek123/workScraper/readme.md

 #### Polish sites:
 * pracuj.pl (has some api, needs rev eng)
 ### 2. Add analytics feature to make easier for programmers see global/local trends.
+### 3. Well ... tests would be helpful in future :P